gdwnldsKSC/OpenVMS-IRC/README.md

 link irc.obj,snprintf_vms.obj
 mcr DISK$X86SYS:[sys0.sysmgr]irc.exe irc.servername.com

+Currently, on vax, you will need to CC/DEFINE="__VMS" instead of just cc

 Modify path as required to where you placed the source/output EXE file
 snprintf_vms.obj is not required